 We have tried to reinforce in the ethnic-racial relations teaching, through the multidisciplinary didactic material produced in the research, that cultures are dynamic and change through exchanges and contacts with other peoples.
 The European descendants settlers have also changed their cultures throughout our History and the cultural elements exchange with indigenous peoples has enriched both sides.
-The Indigenous Movement also resignified an originally racist term and Considering the differences between whites, blacks and indigenous people in society, the result of historically constituted social relations, public policies have the role of objectifying the repair, recognition and appreciation of the identity, culture and history of the indigenous and black Brazilians.
-Therefore, discussing the ethnic-racial relations that built Brazil should be everyone's obligation: education systems, the community, teachers, students and their parents, regardless of their origin or ethnicity. started using it to value its cultural traditions.
+The Indigenous Movement also re-signified an originally racist term and started using it to value its cultural traditions.
 Thus, selfidentification as an indigenous person is a right and also a political attitude.
-As pedagogue Iára Ferreira Arapyun (2017) says: "Being indigenous is a feeling of belonging, and it is not up to the state or a non-indigenous person to say who is or is not an indigenous person".
+As pedagogue lára Ferreira Arapyun (2017) says: "Being indigenous is a feeling of belonging, and it is not up to the state or a non-indigenous person to say who is or is not an indigenous person".

-African Diaspora and Racism in Portuguese America and the Empire of Brazil
+V. African Diaspora and Racism in Portuguese America and the Empire of Brazil

 Teaching the cultures history of Afro-Brazilian and indigenous offers teachers a privileged perspective to develop an anti-racist education, addressing ethnicracial relations from an intersectional approach.
-The African diaspora of the period of colonial slavery (15th to 18th centuries) and the second slavery (19th century) presents relevant intersection points with the indigenous peoples history subjected/forced to slavery and other forms of compulsory labor (LEWKOWICZ; GUTIÉRREZ; FLORENTINO, 2008).
+The African diaspora of the period of colonial slavery (15th to 18th centuries) and the second slavery (19th century) presents relevant intersection points with the indigenous peoples history subjected/forced to slavery and other forms of compulsory labor (LEWKOWICZ; GUTIÉRREZ; FLORENTINO, 2008 ).
 It is not by chance that these peoples were called "blacks of the land" during the colonial period.
-From a gender perspective, we realize that violence against black women is also greater in our society as a result of slavery, so an anti-racist education and an or anti-mystical education, been worked through the curriculum integrated by the ethnic-racial relations theme.
+From a gender perspective, we realize that violence against black women is also greater in our society as a result of slavery, so that an anti-racist education and an anti-racist, or anti-mystical education, have been worked through the curriculum integrated by the ethnic-racial relations theme.